MetaHG/Reddit-opinions-polarization/README.md

 # Opinion Polarization on Reddit

 **Note for TA's - The notebook with Data Collection can be found at [notebooks/DataCollection.ipynb](https://github.com/MetaHG/Reddit-opinions-polarization/blob/master/notebooks/DataCollection.ipynb).
 This Readme was also updated (again) with additional information.
-See chapters **
+Namely, we updated the Internal Milestones section with what was done for each of these milestones, we also added a section mentionned how we split the tasks and a description of all the additional datasets we generated.
+Finally, please note that all additional work was added AT THE END of the DataCollection.ipynb.
+Hopefully this will make it easier for you to review the new results.**

 ## Abstract